ibm-cloud-docs/vmwaresolutions/shared/shared_viewing-vdc-summary.md

 | Location | The {{site.data.keyword.cloud_notm}} data center where the virtual data center is hosted. |
 | Creation time | The date and time when the virtual data center was created. |
 | Status | The status of the virtual data center. |
-{: caption="Table 2.
-Virtual data center details by site" caption-side="bottom"}
+{: caption="Virtual data center details by site" caption-side="bottom"}

 The virtual data center can have different statuses.